akuklev/akuklev.github.io/kotlin/sources/kotlin_objects.md

 # Modes

 To represent objects with a complex lifecycle, we propose borrowing (pun intended) yet another mechanism from Scala, namely the extension classes, described in <https://docs.scala-lang.org/tour/self-types.html>.
 Kotlin-style semantics of extension classes could be easily described if inheritance by delegation were available not only for interfaces but also for classes:
 ```kotlin
 |\textbf{\textcolor{dgreen}{extension}}| Parent.Mode(…) { … } -->  class Mode(p: Parent, …) : Parent by p { … }
 ```

 Extensions can be declared inside the class they extend, in which case the `Parent.` prefix is omitted.
 They can also be nested.
 Extensions are used to refine objects (that is, add and override members) after they have been constructed.
 Extensions can be constructed using `with`-clauses: `Parent(…) with Mode`.
-We'll be using extensions to introduce method modifiers `continue@Mode`, `break@Mode`^[The parallels to ordinary `break` and `continue` become evident when introducing type-safe actor model.], and `using@Mode`.
+We’ll be using extensions to introduce method modifiers `continue@Mode`, `break@Mode`^[The parallels to ordinary `break` and `continue` become evident when introducing type-safe actor model.], and `using@Mode`.
 It will be crucial to allow overriding modal methods by non-modal ones in extensions.

 Methods with `continue@Mode` modifier substitute the host reference by its `Mode`-extension.
 Delegation by omission is allowed as well:
 ```kotlin
 |\textbf{\textcolor{dgreen}{modal!}}| fun interface AtLeastOnceFunction<X, Y> {   // Shorthand: once+ (X)-> Y
   continue@Unlocked fun invoke(x : X) : Y   // must be invoked at least once